segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Maintaining Linked Audiences

 After creating your Linked Audience, you will be brought to the Overview page with the Linked Audience in a disabled state.
-It will not be running against your data warehouse and no events are being sent to destinations.
 On the Overview page, you can view relevant audience information, such as Profiles in Audience, Run Schedule, Latest run, Next compute.
 You can edit or delete your Linked Audience.

 If you edit an audience with configured activation events, you should disable or delete impacted events for your audience to successfully compute.
-Events are impacted if they reference entities that are edited and removed from the audience definition.
+Events are impacted if they reference entities that are edited or removed from the audience definition.

 You can also clone your linked audience to the same space from the List and Overview pages.
 Cloning a linked audience creates a new linked audience in the builder create flow with the same conditions as the linked audience that was cloned.

-After creating your Linked Audience, you are brought to the Overview page with the Linked Audience in a disabled state.
-The audience will not be running against your data warehouse and no events are being sent to destinations.
-As next steps, add a destination and an activation event to the audience.

 ### Linked Audience conditions

 The linked audiences builder sources profile trait and event keys from the data warehouse.
-This data must be synced to the data warehouse (through Profiles Sync) before you can reference it in the linked audience builder.
-If there is a profile trait that exists in the Segment Profile but hasn’t successfully synced to the data warehouse yet, it will be grayed out so that it can’t be selected.
+This data must be synced to the data warehouse through [Profiles Sync](/docs/unify/profiles-sync/overview/) before you can reference it in the linked audience builder.
+If there is a profile trait that exists in the Segment Profile that hasn’t successfully synced to the data warehouse yet, it will be grayed out so that it can’t be selected.

-If you don’t see the value you’re looking for, you can manually enter it into the input field.
-Segment displays:
+The linked audience builder also returns a subset of available entity property key values, event property and context key values, and profile trait key values that you can select in the input field drop-down so that you don’t need to type in the exact value that you want to filter on.If you don’t see the value you’re looking for, you can manually enter it into the input field.
+Segment displays

-* the first 100 unique string entity property values from the data warehouse
+* the first 100 unique string entity property values from the data warehouse.
-    * If you want to opt out of displaying entity property values from the data warehouse, please contact Support.
+    * If you want to opt out of displaying entity property values from the data warehouse, contact Segment Support.
-* the top 65 event property and context key values
+* the top 65 event property and context key values.
-* the top 65 profile trait key values
+* the top 65 profile trait key values.

-The linked audience builder also returns a subset of available entity property key values, event property and context key values, and profile trait key values that you can select in the input field drop-down so that you don’t need to type in the exact value that you want to filter on.

 You can only create nested entity conditions up to six levels in depth.
 For example, an entity condition that queries for relationships between Profiles, Accounts, Credit Cards, and Transactions has four levels of depth.

-As you're building your Linked Audience, you can choose from the following profiles conditions:
+As you're building your Linked Audience, you can choose from the following conditions:

 #### with entity